BhaskarKulshrestha/Language-Translator/README.md

 <h1>Language Translator Project Documentation</h1>
 <h2>Introduction.</h2>
-    The Language Translator project is a simple web application that allows users to translate text between English, Hindi, and Sanskrit languages using the MyMemory API.
+    The Language Translator project is a simple web application that allows users to translate text between English, Hindi, French , German and Spanish using the MyMemory API.
 This project demonstrates how to integrate an API into a web application and how to use JavaScript to handle user input and API responses.

 <h2>Features</h2>